 Ingredient Notes

-- Cake flour- This light and fluffy flour has less protein and gluten than all purpose flour, giving the cake a tight, soft, tender crumb!
+- Cake flour-ย This light and fluffy flour has less protein and gluten than all purpose flour, giving the cake a tight, soft, tender crumb!
 Cake flour is essential for the texture, so you can't use all purpose flour.
-You can, however, make your own cake flour substitute!
+Make sure to measure it in grams with a kitchen scale for the best results.
+If you use too much flour, the cake will be dry and dense.

 - Granulated sugar- White sugar adds the perfect amount of sweetness and lets the vanilla flavor shine.
 Cane sugar works as a substitute.